-with the Member States"37 and could therefore validly be conferred on the Council without infringing the Commission's prerogatives.
+within the Commission's powers in cooperation with the Member States"37 and could therefore validly be conferred to the Council without infringing the Commission's prerogatives.

-It remains to be seen whether this case law also applies to the conferral on Council of powers for authorizing individual payments, as now provided for in the Ukraine Facility Regulation and strongly opposed by the Commission.38 In that regard, it should be stressed that the provision in question falls short of conferring on the Council the powers to execute payments, but rather empowers it to decide whether the conditions for payments are met.
-These conditions are complex ones: they include the fulfillment of quantitative and qualitative steps set out in the Plan as well as the fulfillment of the political preconditions laid down in Article 5 of the Regulation.
-The assessment is therefore not just a technical assessment on criteria of a financial nature. but includes political dimension, which justifies the role for the important Council.
-Moreover, the Council is conferred the power to act only in case the Commission makes a preliminary positive assessment of the satisfactory fulfillment of the relevant qualitative and quantitative steps: in case of negative assessment by the Commission, the Council is merely informed.
-This asymmetry confirms the different nature of the involvement of the Council, if compared to the one of the Commission, and the fact that the conferral of implementing powers on the Council have no vocation to replace the Commission's role of budget implementation.
-Thus the Commission's powers of budget execution stricto sensu remains safeguarded by the design of the provision in light of case law.
+It remains to be seen whether the Court will confirm this position also in relation to the conferral to Council of powers for authorizing individual payments, as now provided for in the Ukraine Facility Regulation and strongly opposed by the Commission.38 In that regard, it should be stressed that the provision in question falls short of conferring to the Council the powers to execute payments, but rather empowers it to decide whether the conditions for payments are met.
+These conditions are complex ones: they include the fulfilment of quantitative and qualitive steps set out in the Plan as well as the fulfilment of the political preconditions laid down in Article 5 of the Regulation.
+The assessment is therefore not just a technical assessment on criteria of a financial nature, but includes an important political dimension, which justifies the role for the Council.
+Moreover, the Council is conferred the power to act only in case the Commission makes a preliminary positive assessment of the satisfactory fulfilment of the relevant qualitative and quantitative steps: in case of negative assessment by the Commission, the Council is merely informed.
+This asymmetry confirms the different nature of the involvement of the Council, if compared to the one of the Commission, and the fact that the conferral of implementing powers to the Council have no vocation to replace the Commission's role of budget implementation.
+It would seem therefore that the Commission's powers of budget execution stricto sensu remains safeguarded by the design of the provision in light of the case law.

 A final point concerns the compatibility with the Treaties of the involvement of the European Council (emergency brake) in the implementing of spending instruments.
 The Court has already had the occasion to take position on the matter in relation to the procedure leading to the adoption of Council implementing measures for the protection of the budget under the Conditionality Regulation.
-Once more the design of the relevant provision appears crucial to conclude for the full respect of the institutional balance:
+Once more the design of the relevant provision appears crucial to conclude for the full respect of the institutional balance: the